YifZhou/yifzhou.github.io/_research/Project_03.md

 author_profile: true
 ---

+## Project
+**Enabling precision time series observations with space-based observatories.**
+Time-series observations offer powerful probes of planet formation processes and planetary atmospheres, revealing the time varying accretion onto young planetary mass companions and the heterogeneous atmospheres of brown dwarfs.
+Overcoming challenges posed by host star interference, space-based observatories emerge as the ideal choice, because of their superior photometric stability compared to ground-based adaptive optics systems.
+Armed with data from Hubble and James Webb Space Telescopes, we shall optimize observing and data reduction strategies, propelling a large-scale survey of time series high-contrast observations.

+*********

 I am an experienced user of the Hubble Space Telescope/Wide Field Camera 3.
 I am developing new methods to achieve even stronger performance from this fantastic instrument.

 <img src="/images/RECTE.png" width=800 style='vertical-align:bottom;margin:5px 5px;display:block'>